 4. Thread Treatment

-The machine contains two types of threads, the Bobbin thread and upper thread spool that we pass through the needle’s eye.
+The machine contains two types of threads, the Bobbin thread and the upper thread spool that we pass through the needle’s eye.
 We do some common mess while treating them that ultimately come in the form of jamming.

 First of all, keep a longer bobbin thread while passing the upper thread through the needle eye.
-Because a shorter length sometimes stuck inside the machine.
+Because a shorter length is sometimes stuck inside the machine.